Ala123Sobhan/CucumberBDD2/readme.md

                 teardown(), which is run after every scenario in features In testrunner file - we run the cucumber tests.
-In cucumber options, we have path to our feature file, glue (package to load our glue code) - stepdef, Hook and we use plugin to generate cucumber html report from json format
+In cucumber options, we have path to our feature file, glue (package to load our glue code) - stepdef, Hook and we use plugin to generate cucumber jvm html report from json format